Name Change when Living Between 2 Countries

 Changing your name outside of Australia

 As there are over 160 foreign countries, we can’t begin to explain what process to follow in another country.
 If you decide to update your name abroad we recommend starting with government issued photo ID, such as your foreign drivers licence or passport.
-If you can get foreign government photo ID, use it to support your name change application with other companies from that country.
+If you can get foreign government photo ID changed, use it to support your name change application with other companies from that country.
 You may also need to show your Australian legal name change document, marriage or divorce certificate.
+If Australian documents are not accepted, you may need to follow the name change process that is allowed in that country.

 Can a foreign name change document be accepted in Australia?

 Australia is one of the most stringent countries in the world for name change.
-If you ordinarily live outside of Australia, the passports office will accept internationally issued documents as proof of your name change.
+If you ordinarily live outside of Australia, the passports office may accept internationally issued documents as proof of your name change.
 Once you have an updated Australian passport, you may show that together with an international marriage, divorce or name change certificate and get your Australian records updated.
-If you ordinarily reside in Australia you must show an Australian issued marriage certificate or legal name change order to change names in your passport, so an Australian legal name change may be necessary.
-If you were divorced abroad, your divorce order should be accepted if you can prove you were not a resident at the time.
+If you ordinarily reside in Australia you must show an Australian issued marriage or legal name change certificate to have your passport updated.
+In such situations an Australian legal name change may be inevitable.
+If you were divorced abroad, your divorce order may be accepted if you can prove you were not a resident at the time.

 Will I need two name changes?